Vanderbilt Mathematics Graduate Student Seminar

 November 10th

-The Mathematics of Relativistic Fluid Dynamics
+Title: The Mathematics of Relativistic Fluid Dynamics

 Abstract: In this talk, I will outline the basic propositions of classical fluids.
 Then, I introduce relativistic inviscid fluids: the relativistic Euler equations.
 There is special attention paid to the free-boundary situation with the physical vacuum condition.
 Finally, I consider the linearized physical vacuum boundary problem and show the energy estimate and existence of solutions.